CLR 118 - Meat and Seafood Fabrication and Cooking

 2 Lecture Hours 2 Lab Hours

 Prerequisites: CLR 110 and CLR 117

 In this course, students are instructed through lecture, demonstration and lab work on the proper butchery techniques of meats and seafood.
-Students will apply dry, moist and combination cooking techniques to meat, poultry and seafood.
-Students will refine their cooking techniques of sauces, starch and vegetables to prepare complete entrees.
+Students use dry, moist and combination cooking techniques for meat, poultry and seafood.
+Students refine their cooking techniques of sauces, starch and vegetables and prepare complete entrees.
 Safety and sanitation procedures are reinforced.
 Program knife kit and uniform are required for this course.

 Upon successful completion of the course, the student will:

-- Explain and practice the principles of kitchen safety and sanitation.
+- Practice the principles of kitchen safety and sanitation.

 - Fabricate whole chicken into portions.